Africa Asia Middle East عربي Français free subscription IRIN Site Map RSS find PlusNews on facebook follow PlusNews on twitter

 Demonstrators protest homosexuality in Kampala, Uganda, 17 August 2007.

-NAIROBI, 24 August 2007 (PlusNews) - The Ugandan government's hostility towards the gay community leaves them out of health programmes, putting them at greater risk of HIV, the New York-based lobby group, Human Rights Watch (HRW) warned this week.
+Nairobi, 24 August 2007 (PlusNews) - The Ugandan government's hostility towards the gay community leaves them out of health programmes, putting them at greater risk of HIV, the New York-based lobby group, Human Rights Watch (HRW) warned this week.

 "In a climate where silence about sexuality is enforced by state action, the health of all Ugandans is at risk amid the HIV/AIDS pandemic," HRW said in a letter to President Yoweri Museveni on 23 August.
 "We urge you to ensure the full integration of issues of sexual orientation and gender identity into nationwide HIV prevention and care programmes."